Policy and Climate Change

 Objective: ENHANCE POLICIES FOR FACULTY SUPPORT AND IMPROVE DEPARTMENTAL CLIMATES

-Psychologically Healthy Workplace.
-A framework by the American Psychological Association, outlining 5 areas of focus:
+- Psychologically Healthy Workplace.
+The UTPA ADVANCE Program is based on the Psychologically Health Workplace, a framwork by the American Psychological Association outlining five areas of focus:

-- Recognition: all employees are rewarded for their contributions and achievements.
+- Recognition: Reward all employees are rewarded for their contributions and achievements.

 - Associate Professor of Communication